bilek993/CLUSEK/.docs/ecs.md

 ]
 ```

+> It's worth noting, that the new entity should have assigned a special internal TAG to properly handle rebuilding.
+It should all be handled by a programmer.

 ### Components

 Components store information about the current state of an entity.
 One entity can have many components that store information about different things in the object.